alexpdp7/alexpdp7/personal_infra/README.md

 For smartphones, SIP has the drawback that it requires a persistent connection to the SIP server to receive calls- thus draining the battery a bit.
 Linphone/Flexisip are supposed to use mobile push, but I have not set this up.
 So the only devices that are connected 24/7 are the ATAs, I use my smartphone and my laptop occasionally.

-## Possible improvements

-* Add a lab so I can experiment with things in isolated environments.